gracetavares/R-statisticalAnalysisHeatMap/README.md

-**Este script tem como objetivo analisar as vendas de agroquímicos no Brasil**
+**Este script tem como objetivo analisar as vendas de agroquímicos no Brasil.**
+A análise envolveu a construção de um painel de heat maps visualizados no mapa do Brasil em diferentes anos.

 Versão do R: 4.5.1 (ou superior)